 The type of cancer treatment you choose to pursue (even if that is no treatment) does not affect your potential case.
 It is a personal and private matter for your family and your physicians.

-The only thing that the court requires is for Flint Law Firm to show that you were diagnosed with Mesothelioma.
+The only thing that the court requires is for Flint Cooper to show that you were diagnosed with Mesothelioma.